swiftlang/swift-evolution/proposals/NNNN-async-function-isolation.md

 1. It does not accomplish the goal of having consistent semantics for `nonisolated` by default, regardless of whether it's applied to synchronous or async functions.
-2. It's important to have an explicit, easy-to-write spelling for async functions that run on the caller's actor.
-For example, this is useful to prevent a global actor from being inferred on the function if the global actor is not required.
-3. This approach cuts off the future direction of allowing `@execution(concurrent)` on synchronous functions.
+2. This approach cuts off the future direction of allowing `@execution(concurrent)` on synchronous functions.

 ### Use "isolation" terminology instead of "execution"